Cubs, Marlins set to meet after bumpy paths to postseason

-CHICAGO (AP) — Cubs manager David Ross had to remind himself Monday night that Chicago was still two days away from opening a best-of-three wild-card series against the Miami Marlins.
+CHICAGO (AP) — Cubs manager David Ross had to remind himself Monday night that Chicago was still two days away from opening the playoffs against the Miami Marlins.

-Game 1 is Wednesday at Wrigley Field, and Ross can’t wait.
+Game 1 of their best-of-three wild-card series is Wednesday at Wrigley Field.
+And Ross can’t wait.

 “I was laying in bed last night, feeling like today was the day the games were starting,” he said Tuesday.
 “Having to kind of say over and over in your head, ‘The game’s not tomorrow, it’s not tomorrow.’
 You’re anxious to get started.”